How to Make a Musical Theater Résumé

 Photo Source: Photo by Christin Hume on Unsplash

-Whether you choose to center this information or right or left justify is up to you.
 Your header is the chance to exhibit some of your own personal branding.
 Just make sure to avoid anything overly ostentatious, like a font that compromises legibility.
-Including your vocal range is also helpful!

-If you have an agent or manager that represents you for musical theater work, congrats!
-Put their high-resolution image in the upper lefthand corner, with their contact information (phone and email) below.
+Agent or manager’s contact information and logo: If you have an agent or manager that represents you for musical theater work, congrats!
+Add their contact information to your résumé.

 Once you’ve decided what categories you want to break your work into, put those in bold on the page.
 Extra formatting is up to you, but these category titles should stand out from the credits themselves.

-Keep to 5–7 or so credits per category.
-This isn’t a hard and fast rule but, after a while, important items you want the casting team or director to see will get lost under too much information.
+Keep to five to seven or so credits per category.
+This isn’t a hard and fast rule, but after a while, important items you want the casting team or director to see will get lost under too much information.
 Select the credits that speak for you best.

 For each acting credit you have, list them in the following order, from left to right:

-Finally, you get a free couple of lines to share with the casting team any special skills you haven’t covered yet.
-This is a good spot to list any tumbling ability, instrument proficiency, sight-reading ability, recording studio experience, or any accents you have in your back pocket.
-These don’t have to be formatted in any particular way.
-Just write “Extra Skills:” justified all the way to the far left of the page and then type directly across.
-One to two lines will do it.
+Miscellaneous: Finally, you get a free couple of lines to share with the casting team your union status, special skills (this is a good spot to list any tumbling ability, instrument proficiency, sight-reading ability, recording studio experience, or any accents you have in your back pocket!), passport status, and any awards and nominations.

 Looking for remote work?
 Backstage has got you covered!
 Click here for auditions you can do from home!